![]() Paris to Florence by train: A Frecciarossa at Milan Centrale.

 -

-Option 2 also gets you from Paris to Florence by train in a single day, using the competing SNCF (French Railways) TGV from Paris to Turin, then a Trenitalia Frecciarossa from Turin to Florence.
+This also gets you from Paris to Florence by train in a day, using the competing SNCF (French Railways) TGV from Paris to Turin, then a Trenitalia Frecciarossa from Turin to Florence.
 It follows pretty much the same route as option 1, with the same scenery.

 The TGV has been running since 1996, originally a joint operation with Trenitalia, but since 2011 entirely run by SNCF.
 The TGV is a comfortable train, with 1st & 2nd class, cafe-bar, power sockets at all seats & free WiFi, but nothing as fancy as Trenitalia's executive class.